org-cloudbees-dragan/traditional-ha/README.md

 [env.sh](env.sh)

-The essential variables are explained here, take a look at the `env.sh` file for more detailed settings.
+The essential variables are explained here; for detailed settings, take a look at the `env.sh` file.
-Usually, you don`t need to change something here, potentially the SSH key variables need to be adjusted to your needs
+Usually, you don't need to change something here, potentially the SSH key variables need to be adjusted to your needs

 * `SSH_PRIVATE_KEY_PATH` mandatory: path to your SSH private key
 * `SSH_PUBLIC_KEY_PATH`  mandatory: path to your SSH public key